Confusing and Detecting ML Adversarial Attacks with Injected Attractors: Evaluation

-It is shown that adversarial samples found using the substitute model could be adversarial samples to the original victim model, that is, adversarial samples are transferable~\cite{Papernot:2017:PBA:3052973.3053009}.
+Previous work has shown that adversarial samples found using the substitute model could be adversarial samples to the original victim model, that is, adversarial samples are transferable~\cite{Papernot:2017:PBA:3052973.3053009}.

-We identify transfer attacks as one of the most powerful types of adaptive attacks against our approach.
+Transfer attacks can be effective against our approach.
 As attackers know the details of the defense, they can bypass attractors by conducting attacks on cloned models and transfer generated adversarial samples to our model.

-Here we consider the strongest version of transfer attacks where the substitute models have exactly same architectures as the victim models.
+We consider the strongest version of transfer attacks where the substitute models have exactly same architectures as the victim models.
 In addition, the adversary also has huge amount of labeled data.
 Intuitively, such kind of attacks is hard to be defended using our approach, but we can enhance our analyzer using other defensive mechanisms.

 There are many ways to combine our method with other defenses.
 We give an example to combine the obfuscated model $\widetilde{\mathcal{M}}$ and an adversarially trained classifier $\mathcal{C}_{AT}$.